MicroFocus/universal-discovery-cmdb-samples/README.md

 * Troubleshooting

-  This use case performs a simple troubleshooting by getting connection status and job status.
+  This sample case performs a simple troubleshooting by getting connection status and job status.

   From the project root folder on your local machine, run the following command: